 Heavy Duty Tarps

 are often used on their own, they're also part of many canopy structures.
-Portable garages and carports, for example, use a heavy duty polyethylene tarp as the roof, sidewalls, and door.
-An open canopy, for example, will have a roof made from a heavy duty polyethylene tarp, which has a 12-inch overhang on each side.
+Portable garages and carports, for example, use a heavy-duty polyethylene tarp as the roof, sidewalls, and door.
+An open canopy, for example, will have a roof made from a heavy-duty polyethylene tarp, which has a 12" overhang on each side.
 Other full-coverage canopies use this material, which surrounds the entire vehicle.
 In this case, the waterproof properties and UV resistance prevent rain and UV rays from damaging the surface of the vehicle.
 Air circulation, additionally, prevents moisture from building up.
 The tear-proof weave of poly tarps is resilient and tough even when exposed to stormy weather or extended storage in the outdoors.
 You can comfortably shroud your vehicles in these tarps for months on end without a problem.

 Heavy-duty tarps are used as coverage in other instances.
 On farms, for example, the material is wrapped around multiple bales of hay to prevent water damage and mold formation while in storage.
 On construction sites, the material may line a fence to keep dirt away from pedestrians, and may line a building frame to contain heat.
 Similarly, heavy-duty tarps, both polyethylene and vinyl, are used on trucks.
 While loads may need to stay inside a truck and shouldn't be exposed to water during transport, heavy-duty tarps do both of these things.
 In all cases when an investment, vehicle, or object needs protection from UV damage and water, heavy-duty tarps provide sufficient coverage.